Free up space in the Container Registry

 Delete unused data

-During the data removal (registry cleanup) process, you can download images, but you cannot download new images - the layers of the downloaded image may be deleted and this will cause an error in the image.
+During the data removal (registry cleanup) process, you can download images, but you cannot push new ones — the layers of the image being pushed may be deleted, which will lead to an image error.

-1. In the Control Panel, on the top menu, click Products and select Container Registry.
+- In the Control panel, in the top menu, click Products and select Container Registry.

-4. Optional: check the Images without tags checkbox to delete them additionally.
+- Optional: select the Untagged images checkbox to delete them as well.
 By default, only unused image layers are deleted.